Sidewalk chalk art can include simple designs or complex masterpieces. With more time at home, chalk art provides a fun activity everyone can enjoy.

 Summer sidewalk chalk paint

 There’s no reason adults can’t grab some chalk and put out their best work for all the neighbors to see.

 Drawing is relaxing and has even been shown to improve your mood.
 You don’t even have to spend all day doing it, just 15 minutes a day shows positive results.
 With all the doom and gloom on the news these days, getting out to draw wildflowers or rainbows on the driveway will do us all some good.

 Proud of how your masterpiece turned out?
 Or maybe your kids want to show off their creativity to the world?
-Check your local community page for a sidewalk chalk art contest you can enter like this one from the YMCA.
+Check your local community page for a sidewalk chalk art contest you can enter.

 It’s a great way to both show off your creativity and spread a little cheer right when the world most needs it.